Contact $(+1)$-surgeries and algebraic overtwistedness: Vanishing of contact homology

 \subsection{Contact connected sum}

 In the contact connected sum case, we need to establish the analog of \Cref{prop:curve}.
-We will use the Viterbo transfer map w.r.t.\ augmentations to transfer the curve in $Y_1$ to $Y_1\#Y_2$.
+We will use the Viterbo transfer map with respect to augmentations to transfer the curve in $Y_1$ to $Y_1\#Y_2$.